 I am a neuroscientist from Germany, and currently based in Lisbon, Portugal.
 After more than 7 years as a postdoctoral fellow, I decided to leave the academic path.
 I am currently enjoying a ‘self-financed sabbatical year’ which I am using to establish myself as a Freelance Scholar and Science Advocate.

 In 2017 I realized that the postdoctoral experience didn’t provide me with the personal and professional growth I was looking for, anymore.
-I felt that my skills and expertise were underused.
-In addition I would need to work under these conditions for several more years to have a chance for a successful application for a leading position in academia.
+I would have needed to work under these conditions for several more years to have a chance for a successful application for a leading position in academia.
 So I left academia, and am now offering my skills as a freelance scholar.

 - wrote four first author research article manuscripts, and about 10 personal funding applications in USA, Germany, Portugal, and EU